Fire alerts

 When a sensor detects a fire, the same fire alert that is sent as an email also appears as a fire alert in the Site Management app.

-Selecting Alert Center, all fire alerts are displayed.
+Selecting Alert Center displays all active fire alerts.
 Expanding the fire alert notification shows details of the detected fire.

 Mute selected fire alerts